lastephey/gpu_specter/README.md

 # To build your conda environment

-We may provide a pre-built environment that users can clone, but for the moment these directions will produce an environment with all required dependencies.
+You will need to build a conda environment to run and profile this example.
+These directions will produce an environment with all required dependencies.

 ```